IBM/openapi-to-graphql/README.md

 ## Usage
 Install this package.
+Make sure to also have installed [`GraphQL.js`](https://github.com/graphql/graphql-js) (using `npm i graphql`), as it is a required peer-dependency.
 Then, simply pass it an OpenAPI Specification 3.0.
 The library returns a promise that resolves on an object containing the schema:

 ```javascript
 const OASGraph = require('oasgraph') // use real name here